harrisonjansma/Portfolio/README.md

   <p> I built the site in HTML, CSS, and Javascript using pieces of an existing design on <a href="https://colorlib.com/">Colorlib</a>.
 Though I am not interested in Front-End Development, I created and deployed this website on a private <a href="https://www.digitalocean.com/">DigitalOcean</a> server so that I could learn more about web app design and back-end development.
 I believe that knowledge of <b>both data science and back-end development</b> is the secret to seamless implementation of artificial intelligence in existing web technologies.</p>

   <p> In the future I hope to use this website as a nesting ground for web-based computer vision and NLP models.
-This will happen gradually over the next few months as I learn more about Linux server management, back-end Python development, and software architecture.</p>
+Though I don't expect it to be anything more than a portfolio site, the things I will learn are directly applicable in the tech industry today.</p>

 <hr>